Skip to main content

 Client side rendering

-However, in most modern applications these days - when the load event occurs, usually nothing has rendered on the screen.
+However, in most applications - when the load event occurs, that doesn't usually mean everything is rendered on the screen.
 It is usually at this moment that your scripts begin to load dynamic content and begin to render asynchronously.

-Unfortunately, it is not possible for you to use the DOM to do conditional testing.
+Unfortunately, it's not possible for you to use the DOM to do conditional testing.
 To do this would require you to know with 100% guarantee that your application has finished all asynchronous rendering and that there are no pending network requests, setTimeouts, intervals, postMessage, or async/await code.

 The strategies

-If you are unable to guarantee that the DOM is stable - don't worry, there are other ways you can do conditional testing or work around the problems inherent with it.
+If you're unable to guarantee that the DOM is stable - there are other ways you can do conditional testing or work around the problems inherent with it.

 You could: